 DPI will develop a model mental health training program for K-12 PSUs that is provided to school personnel who work with students in grades K-12 and address the following topics: Youth mental health, suicide prevention, substance abuse, teen dating violence, and child sexual abuse and trafficking prevention.

 All school personnel who work with students in grades K-12 shall receive two hours of child sexual abuse and sex trafficking training in even-numbered years beginning in 2020.

 The mental and social-emotional health and substance use training plan will target teachers, instructional support personnel, principals, and assistant principals; it may also include, in the discretion of the PSU, other school employees who work directly with students in grades K-12.
 This training may be provided by professional learning vendors.

 Beginning in the 2021-2022 school year, each public school unit (PSU), including traditional PSU schools, charter schools, regional schools, laboratory schools, and high schools under the control of The University of North Carolina, shall provide to students in grades 6 – 12 information on child abuse and neglect, including age-appropriate information on sexual abuse.

 According to NC legislation, information regarding the local policy against bullying or harassing behavior shall be incorporated into a school’s employee training program.

 Looking for online continuing education for one educator?

 Disclaimer: Please ensure the information and courses meet requirements for your school and circumstances and align with what your state Department of Education requires.
-The new continuing education information and school PD requirements in North Carolina listed on this page are current as of July 6th, 2021 to meet the best information available.
+The new continuing education information and school PD requirements in North Carolina listed on this page are current as of August 7th, 2023 to meet the best information available.
 State professional development requirements and may change and it is your responsibility as a school administrator to know your state staff development requirements and the process for submission and approval of all professional and staff development hours.
 Professional Learning Board can not guarantee acceptance by your school, district, state Department of Education or local authority.